-- 11.10 New development within the Borough has the potential to lead to incremental changes in landscape quality in and around the Borough, particularly if located on greenfield sites at the edges of settlements.
+- 11.12 New development within the Borough has the potential to lead to incremental changes in landscape quality in and around the Borough, particularly if located on greenfield sites at the edges of settlements.
 This could include the loss of landscape features, visual impact on existing features and the potential for incremental coalescence between settlements, though this would likely require some Green Belt release.
-This could have associated effects on the landscape character through the potential erosion of gaps between settlements. - 11.11 There could also be potential for new development to impact landscape quality in the vicinity of the road network, either via increased traffic flows impinging on tranquility or through works needed to add additional capacity to the road network.
+There is recent precedent within the wider region for this, with Sefton Borough Council releasing 6% of its Green Belt and Cheshire East releasing 2.5% of its Green Belt in 2017/18.
+The relatively scarce supply of housing land in the Borough could potentially necessitate consideration of the release of weakly performing Green Belt parcels as a means of unlocking additional land supply.
+This could have associated effects on the landscape character through the potential erosion of gaps between settlements. - 11.13 There could also be potential for new development to impact landscape quality in the vicinity of the road network, either via increased traffic flows impinging on tranquility or through works needed to add additional capacity to the road network.

-- 11.12 The following key issues emerge from the context baseline review: - There are no Areas of Outstanding Natural Beauty within or near to the Borough. - The Borough is split between two distinct National Character Areas, the Wirral NCA and the Merseyside Conurbation NCA. - There is considerable diversity of localised character in the Borough with 13 landscape character areas identified by the 2009 Wirral Landscape Character Assessment and Visual Appraisal. - 11.13 In light of the key issues discussed above it is proposed that the SA framework should include the following objectives: - Protect and enhance the character, quality and diversity of the Borough's landscapes and townscapes through appropriate design and layout of new development, including the preservation of important open gaps between settlements.
+11.14 The following key issues emerge from the context baseline review:

+- A significant proportion of the Borough, over 46%, falls within the Green Belt, including the majority of non-urban land and a number of smaller settlements. - There are no Areas of Outstanding Natural Beauty within or near to the Borough. - The Borough is split between two distinct National Character Areas, the Wirral NCA and the Merseyside Conurbation NCA. - There is considerable diversity of localised character in the Borough with 13 landscape character areas identified by the 2009 Wirral Landscape Character Assessment and Visual Appraisal. - 11.15 In light of the key issues discussed above it is proposed that the SA framework should include the following objectives: - Protect and enhance the character, quality and diversity of the Borough's landscapes and townscapes through appropriate design and layout of new development, including the preservation of important open gaps between settlements, mindful of the need to make careful choices about Green Belt release.